 Ordering wholesale pottery does not have to be time-consuming or confusing.
 For this reason, we use a familiar catalog format for our wholesale inventory.
-Just browse one of our catalogs and send us the product identification numbers along with the quantity and color selection.
+Just browse one of our catalogs and send us the product identification numbers, quantity, and color selection.
 We do the math and contact you with your order total.
 However, you might have questions that go beyond the traditional ordering guidelines.
-For this reason, we have created this page to answer some questions you may have.
+For this reason, we have created this page to answer your questions.

 Can I Mix Colors?

 You can add a second color for every 6 sets.
 For example, if you order a pallet of one style with 12 sets, you may choose a second color for 6 of those sets.
 Our color chart displays the colors and rates of regular and premium colors.

 Shipping logistics are handled by our shipping agents.
 Once the container leaves the port of Ho Chi Minh City, the customer will pay for shipping fees, handling fees and import duty fees.

 How Do You Pack Your Pottery?